vb140772/spark-s3a-sse-kms-issue/README.md

 - [Apache Spark S3A Documentation](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html)
 - [AWS SDK S3 Encryption Requirements](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingEncryption.html)

+## Production Deployment

+For production deployments using Sidekick as a Linux systemd service (not Docker), see:
+- **[SIDEKICK_SYSTEMD_SETUP.md](SIDEKICK_SYSTEMD_SETUP.md)** - Complete guide for setting up Sidekick as a systemd service with HTTPS, including certificate generation and configuration

 ## Summary

 This lab demonstrates that **Apache Spark S3A requires HTTPS when encryption headers are present**, even if the backend (AIStor) supports HTTPS.
 The AWS SDK enforces this security requirement to protect encryption keys in transit.